Wondering how to eat healthy this holiday season? We’ve got some tips to help you out.

 The vitamins and minerals you get from vegetables will keep you feeling energized instead of sleepy, they’ll boost your immune system and protect you from getting the sicks this winter, and they’ll help your skin and hair look healthy and glowing for the family selfies.
 Plus they help prevent serious diseases like cancer and diabetes and fill you up so you don’t eat the WHOLE pie.
 In one sitting.

-Now vegetables feel like they’ll be harder, right?
+This seems like it might be tricky in the wintertime, right?
 Wrong!
-Nearing-year’s-end produce is chock-full of winter greens, sweet potatoes, less-than-decorative gourds, even Brussels sprouts.
+Nearing-year’s-end produce is chock-full of winter greens, sweet potatoes, less-than-decorative gourds, even Brussels sprouts (which are great shaved for a salad).
 And once again, it’s just an easy 2 1/2 to 3 cups per day depending on gender and age.
 How hard is that?
 It’s a salad with a sliced tomato on top at lunch (or, you know, something more seasonal) and some roasted cauliflower at dinner.

 To simplify all of this information, the USDA stopped using servings and switched to cups, so 1 cup equals 1 serving.
 There are a few exceptions, like in the leafy greens category or dried fruit, but for the most part this rule holds.
 For more information, check out the USDA’s ChooseMyPlate.gov site!